umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Defining-and-Attaching-Prevaluesources/index.md

 Right-click the prevalue source tree and select create.
 You will see a new page where you'll need to setup and configure your prevalue source.

 After setting a name, you need to select the type of prevalue source you'll want to use.
-An overview of the different default types can be found [below](#overview-of-the-default-prevalue-source-types)
+An overview of the different default types can be found in the [Prevalue source types](Prevalue-source-types) article.

 ![Choose type](images/choosetype.png)